sunny73cr/semantics/README.md

 I believe that context is required before making this decision; and that declarations (and furthermore, initialisations) are better suited closer to where they are used.

 Consider the code block at the bottom.
 Each case results in the call to an inline function; which may or may not declare and initialise it's own set of stack variables.
 These code blocks get copied and optimised by the compiler; as if each case contained what is contained in the inline function that is called.
-The names of these functions' stack variables may clash; though, it is inconsequential for the case of an inline function; as they are somehow forbidden from reaching outside their scope ['inline function specifier' at cppreference.com](https://cppreference.com/w/c/language/inline.html): I presume that that is because the variable names could be mangled into some hexadecimal identifier, rather than the literal ASCII. (eg. 23ED4, instead of 'count_symbol_a').
+The names of these functions' stack variables may clash; though, it is inconsequential for the case of an inline function; as the function is somehow forbidden from reaching outside it's scope ['inline function specifier' at cppreference.com](https://cppreference.com/w/c/language/inline.html): I presume that it is inconsequential because the variable names could be mangled into some hexadecimal identifier, rather than the literal ASCII. (eg. 23ED4, instead of 'count_symbol_a').
 Alternatively, declarations are re-ordered and combined as neccessary.
 I have not yet dug into the preprocessed code, nor the assembly; in order to know for sure.
 Regardless, if it turns out that the inline'd functions results in incorrect code, the programmer must declare, optimise and re-order declarations as neccessary.

 Also consider the implementation of 'printf' within GNU coreutils: ['printf.c'](https://git.savannah.gnu.org/), or GNU glibc: ['printf.c > __vfprintf_internal.c | glibc-2.42.9000'](https://git.savannah.gnu.org/)
 ... if you can find them.
 I have some trouble doing so, myself.